Cape Breton Naturalists Society

 The Cape Breton Naturalists' Society would like to acknowledge that our activities take place in Mi’kma’ki, the unceded ancestral territory of the Mi'kmaq People.
 We are all treaty people, and we promise to continue to engage in the work of reconciliation; in part by respecting and honouring the wild nature around us and the place of humans within it.

-Elizabeth Walsh - President
+JD Bharvad - President

 Bethsheila Kent - Vice President